Arm-Examples/Real-Time-Voice-Assistant/README.md

 ## Resources

 The STT and LLM modules automatically download the required neural network models during the build process.
-These models are then deployed to the device for processing voice commands and generating responses with a [push models script](app/pushModels.py)
+These models are then deployed to the device for processing voice commands and generating responses with a [push resources script](app/pushAppResources.py)

 ## Tested Devices